-- 2.90.
-The risk classification seeks to reflect the supervisor's assessment of the group's current and prospective solvency and financial position, compare its risk profile with its risk bearing capacity and detect potential problems that may impact the group's viability and the group's undertakings' capacity to meet their obligations towards policyholders and beneficiaries. - 2.91.
-However, at a minimum, the assigned risk classification is expected to reflect a high-level assessment and evaluation of the strategies, processes and reporting procedures established by the group to comply with Solvency II.
-It comprises the assessment of risks that the group faces or may face and the assessment of the ability and controls of that group to assess and mitigate those risks, taking into account the environment in which the group is operating and the assessment of the qualitative requirements relating to the system of governance.
-The group supervisor also considers any existing centralised group functions or outsourcing of the functions within the group. - 2.92.
+- 2.91.
+The risk classification seeks to reflect the supervisor's assessment of the insurance group's current and prospective solvency and financial position, compare its risk profile with its risk bearing capacity and detect potential problems that may impact the group's viability and the group's undertakings' capacity to meet their obligations towards policyholders and beneficiaries. - 2.92.
+However, at a minimum, the assigned risk classification is expected to reflect a high-level assessment and evaluation of the strategies, processes and reporting procedures established by the insurance group to comply with Solvency II.
+It comprises the assessment of risks that the group faces or may face and the assessment of the ability and controls of that group to assess and mitigate those risks, taking into account the environment in which the insurance group is operating and the assessment of the qualitative requirements relating to the system of governance.
+The group supervisor also considers any existing centralised group functions or outsourcing of the functions within the insurance group. - 2.93.
+The approach of the group supervisor to measuring risk is to be applied to all groups in the Member State regardless of their type and size.
+However, within the methodology there is scope for the use of supervisory judgement and to override the risk measurement where appropriate. - 2.94.
 Supervisory authorities develop their own methodology for the risk classification.
-The supervisory authority's methodology for determining risk classifications is expected to be similar to the methodology used for the risk classification of individual undertakings by considering the following five areas as outlined in the explanatory of Guideline 17, paying particular attention to the group-specific issues as outlined in Guideline 10: - a) group business and performance; - b) group system of governance; - c) group risk profile; - d) group valuation for solvency purposes; and - e) group capital management. - 2.93.
+The supervisory authority's methodology for determining risk classifications is expected to be similar to the methodology used for the risk classification of individual insurance and reinsurance undertakings by considering the following five areas as outlined in the explanatory of Guideline 17, paying particular attention to the group-specific issues as outlined in Guideline 10: - a) group business and performance; - b) group system of governance; - c) group risk profile; - d) group valuation for solvency purposes; - e) group capital management. - 2.95.
 When assessing the risk classification, it will be based on various criteria and measures, depending on the characteristics of the group and the relevant markets.
 These criteria and measures are not only quantitative, but also qualitative, and their use does not lead to a mechanistic risk assessment by the supervisory authority based only on thresholds and scoring.
 The extent of the use of the quantitative and qualitative criteria and measures is to be defined by each supervisory authority.

-- 2.94.
-The group risk assessment should not be a simple summation of the individual risk assessments.
-Consideration ought to be given by the group supervisor to where the risks originate, and whether the risks are exacerbated or diversified at the group level. - 2.95.
+- 2.96.
+The group risk assessment needs to be more than a simple summation of the individual risk assessments.
+Consideration ought to be given by the group supervisor to where the risks originate, and whether the risks are exacerbated or diversified at the group level. - 2.97.
 The identification and assessment of the risks performed for each area are used together to determine the risk classification of each group.

 Stage 4.
-Outcome of the Risk Assessment Framework
+Outcome of the Risk assessment framework

-Guideline 19 - Determination of outcome of the Risk Assessment Framework
+Guideline 19 - Determination of outcome of the risk assessment framework

-The national supervisory authority should ensure that the Risk Assessment Framework outcome includes an impact classification and a risk classification, whether combined or not, and that they are used together with other relevant supervisory information, for the purpose of setting the supervisory plan.
+The national supervisory authority should ensure that the risk assessment framework outcome for all insurance and reinsurance undertakings and groups includes an impact classification and a risk classification, whether combined or not, and that they are used together with other relevant supervisory information, for the purpose of setting the supervisory plan.

-If there is a college, when exchanging the outcomes of the Risk Assessment Framework (group and individual) the group supervisor and the other supervisory authorities should be able to explain the rationale of the outcome so to enable the college to form a shared view of the risks of the group.
+If there is a college, when exchanging the outcomes of the risk assessment framework (group and individual) the group supervisor and the other supervisory authorities should be able to explain the rationale of the outcome so to enable the college to form a shared view of the risks of the group.